AswinVasudevan21/CompressiveSensingDictionaryLearning/README.md

 <img height="150px" src="https://github.com/AswinVasudevan21/CompressiveSensingDictionaryLearning/blob/master/cleaned.png">

 ### Compressive Sensing:
 Compressive sensing theory was developed upon the idea that many signals can be represented using only a few non-zero coefficients in a suitable basis or dictionary.
 We used L0 and L1 minimization techniques as expalined in our report.

+       L0 Minimization:
+        1. Subspace pursuit
+        2. Orthogonal matching pursuit
+       L1 Minimization:
+        1. ALM
+        2. FISTA

 ###  Sampling Methods
 The sampling methods we have used for construction of sensing matrix are: